VincentJ711/gce-elastic-docker/README.md

 - What can i / cant i update for a node/VM?
   - The only things you can update are those fields on `BaseNode.prototype` that have public setter methods, ie methods which do not start with an `_`.
 Currently this is `set_env`, `set_hsize` and `set_khsize`.
 Most of the things you will need to update for Elasticsearch/Kibana can be done through setting environment variables.
 - How do i update a node/VM?
   - call the setter method on the `Node` instance and then call its `prototype.update` method.
-This method is asynchronous and actually takes the changes you set on the local instance and commits them to the VM instance.
+This method takes the changes you set on the local instance and commits them to the VM instance.
+You can optionally monitor the tasks found on the returned `NodeUpdateTasks` instance.
 - How are updates persisted?
   - Environment variables can be set for a Container VM.
 All the environment variables you set/update are set/update there as well.
 In addition to those you set, this package base64 encodes a stringified version of the `Node` instance and stores it as an environment variable, specifically the `ged` environment variable.
 - How are the VMs this package created distinguished from my other VMs?